tashbalrai/tashbalrai.github.io/js/object.md

 Everything in JavaScript is an object or object-like entity, except null and undefined.

 ### Object-like Entity:
 This means primitive types can be visualized as objects because they have methods associated with them.
-But these are immutable means their value cannot be changed unlike objects.
+But these are **immutable** means their value cannot be changed unlike objects.

 Objects in JavaScript are mutable keyed collections.

 ### Common Misconception:
-number literals cannot be used as objects.
+Number literals cannot be used as objects.
 This is just because JavaScript internal treats dot '.' as a floating point instead of object access operator.

 ```javascript
 1234.toString(); // this gives a Syntax error.